hasura/graphql-engine/community/tools/json2graphql/README.md

 # JSON database to GraphQL

-This is A CLI tool to import a schema and data to Postgres using JSON data ([of an opinionated structure](#json-structure)).
-You can then leverage all the features of Hasura GraphQL Engine to query the Postgres data over GraphQL.
+This is A CLI tool to import [JSON data](#json-structure) into Postgres and get a GraphQL API.
+The GraphQL API is provided by [Hasura](https://github.com/hasura/graphql-engine) and `json2graphql` creates the Postgres schema, imports data into Postgres and applies Hasura configuration so that you can move from your sample JSON data to a postgres-backed GraphQL API instantly.

-> [Hasura GraphQL Engine](https://hasura.io) gives instant realtime GraphQL APIs over Postgres.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/json2graphql.svg)](https://npmjs.org/package/json2graphql)